bio-ontology-research-group/mowl/docs/source/embedding_el/index.rst

 The ELDataset class
 ------------------------
 The :class:`ELDataset <mowl.datasets.el.ELDataset>` class is the first thing you should know about. mOWL first entry point are ontologies.
-However, not all of them are in the normalized in the |el| language.
+However, not all of them are normalized in the |el| language.
 For that reason, we have to normalize the ontology.
 To do so, we rely on the `Jcel <https://julianmendez.github.io/jcel/>`_ library.

 To create a |el| dataset use the following code: